-The aim is to empower participants with sessions that allow for lots of repetition and the gain of independent skills.
-Theu want to ‘future proof’ people so they feel confident to organise appointments, complete online forms, order shopping and medication.
-We encourage emailing and Skype making it easier to stay connected, preventing future isolation.
-There’s also a strong social element to our courses.
+The aim of Inspired Stockport is to empower participants with sessions that allow for lots of repetition and the gain of independent skills.
+They want to ‘future proof’ people so they feel confident to organise appointments, complete online forms, order shopping and medication.
+They encourage emailing and Skype making it easier to stay connected, preventing future isolation.
+There’s also a strong social element to their courses.

 Judith said: “Tiny gains can have a massive impact on an individual’s quality of life.
 Sylvia was able to download 300 photos of her grandchildren living in Brazil, Zeina was able to improve her CV to showcase years of voluntary experience, and was then offered a higher level job than the one she applied for.
 Freya was given a brand new tablet by a well-meaning relative, but lacked enough help to confidently use it.
 Suddenly whisked into hospital for several weeks, the tablet became her lifeline.